ipums/ipums.github.io/README.md

 9. Iterate.
 The local server will reflect changes automatically by detecting when files change.
 10. When done, do `git add . && git commit -a && git push`
 11. Submit a pull request back to the master branch.
+12. Each pull request to master requires a reviewer (this is a GitHub feature now).
+You can ask someone else to review your post, and they can mark it as reviewed from GitHub.
+13. The blog editors (Fran; others) will do the merge to master, which triggers publishing on the live site.

 You really ought to read the rest of these instructions, though.